 For adults who live at home in our service area, and have an acute or chronic illness, our in-the-home Telehealth Monitoring service ensures that your health is staying just the way it should between nursing or physician visits.
 Through the use of the Telehealth monitor, patients can:

 - Measure blood pressure

 - Record blood glucose

-The information is instantly transmitted to our office at for daily review.
-Vital signs can be taken as often as necessary each day, carefully monitoring for any irregularities.
+The information is instantly transmitted to our office for daily review.
+Vital signs can be taken each day, as often as necessary to carefully monitor for any irregularities.
 Patients can receive a friendly reminder alarm for scheduled activities or to take daily medications.
-With the assistance of professionally trained nurses at VNAHSR, you become a true partner in your disease management program — all from the comfort of your easy chair.
+With the assistance of professionally trained nurses at VNAHSR, you become a true partner in your disease management program — all from the comfort of your chair.

 The Telehealth Monitoring program is ideal for patients with heart failure, COPD, diabetes, and other complex diagnoses.
 Daily monitoring ensures timely intervention and enhanced disease management.
 Telehealth Monitoring has been shown to:

 Your monitor will prompt you to check your pulse, blood pressure, oxygen level, and weight daily.
 At a pre-planned time every day, the telemonitor gives instructions for you to step on and off the scale to check your weight.
 The monitor then asks you to sit in a chair, slide the blood pressure cuff on your arm, and attach a finger sensor to your hand.
 You will press a button to start the blood pressure measurement.
 There is plenty of time to complete each task, so there is no need to rush.
 After collecting the information, the monitor may ask some simple pre-programmed yes or no questions.